GintasS/order-management-system/README.md

 - I'm constantly saving a single hot/cold order (inside a shelf storage area) with highest pickup time inside `HotOrColdShelfItemsDictionary.cs`.
 - I'm also saving a room temperature highest pickup time order.

-## Features

-- Real-time processing
-- Random Order generation
-- Unit Tests and Integration tests
-- Web and Console interfaces
-- Serilog logging for all order states

-## Order states explained

-I use order state pattern from [here](https://refactoring.guru/design-patterns/state/csharp/example).

-- Pre-process Order State - performs initial order processing (sets delivery time).
-- Cook Order State - cooks the order.
-- Place Order State - places the order on the heater, cooler or shelf.
-- Move Order State - moves order from shelf to heater/cooler and/or discards an existing order to make space.
-- Pick Order State - delivers an order.
-- Discard Order State - removes an order.

-## Discard criteria

-So my discard criteria rationale is as follows:

-- As we are getting orders rapidly, we mostly care about the order's delivery time to the user.
-We really don't want to discard orders that are about to get delivered (pickup time is close to 0), as we would lose:
-    - the money for the order,
-    - the work of the kitchen,
-    - ingredients
-    - storage space
-    - processing time
-    - delivery people's time & effort
-    - etc.

-- Also, when it comes to user experience (a user has placed an order), we want to discard an order that has a long pickup time in order to inform the user soon and let the user order something from us again.

-Thus, my **first discard strategy** is to discard a single hot/cold order from the shelf with the highest pickup time.

-My **second discard strategy** (if we can't execute the first strategy) is to discard a room temperature order with the highest pickup time.

-I'm constantly saving a single hot/cold order with highest pickup time inside `HotOrColdShelfItemsDictionary.cs` for the O(1) discard, as well as room temperature order for O(1) discard.

 ## Run Locally